Us National Comittee Of Cigre

 How does Us National Comittee Of Cigre spend its money?

 Us National Comittee Of Cigre directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Us National Comittee Of Cigre tax-deductible?